sourcegraph/devx-scratch/2022/sg/log.snb.md

 DevX teammates hacking on `sg` log.
 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

+- ## 2022-06-13

+@burmudar I've been implementing a feedback command on sg and I've encountered some  unexpected weirdness/complexity

+@bobheadxi and I discussed that it would be cool if feedback could open a discussion on HERE.
+So I've been looking into how to create a discussion.
+Surely Github has an API for that ?
+They do, and there are actually three ways to create a discussion on Github...

+1. Open up the url `https://github.com/sourcegraph/sourcegraph/discussions/new`.
+That is it.
+You can't specify the title, category or content in the url.
+I even thought of doing some bookmarklet/javascript in the url bar magic to get it to work, but Firefox has executing Javascript in the url off by default (probably a good thing too).
+Finally, you also can't just send a Form POST since you have to have a session token, which is a option but very hacky.
+2. Use the GraphQL API.
+A bit hesitant to use to use it, as a quick scan didn't show that it was being in SG _yet_.
+Wanted to check with the team first.
+3. Use the REST API and enter a dark forgotten corner of Github.
+It confusingly (not so confusing in hindsight) creates a discussion under your teams page in your organisation.
+Where as our actual intention is the create a discussion on the repository.
+This is apparently not a thing.
+You have to use the GraphQL API.
+I which I knew that earlier but I guess that is what a rabbit hole is!

+I've opted to use option 1 as a general fallback with the feedback command.
+If the user doesn't provide arguments, open the url.
+If we don't have a GitHub token, open the url.
+We've also discussed having `sg feedback` open up your editor so that you can type out our feedback in your fav editor.
+This turned out to have some small issues:

+* `vim` _just works_
+* `vscode` you have to invoke with `-w` so that it waits till the file is closed
+* `emacs` ...
+I mean it launched but I don't know if it is the version I installed but it just did nothing
+* `open -t -W` opens up using your configured text editor for the filetype and waits for it.
+TextEditor just hanged on my mac

+The above was just of the few editors I tested.
+We could probably handle each editor purculiarities but I don't think it is sustainable.
+For now the editor command defaults to $EDITOR and the user can override it with `--editor` command but I'm think it needs some more thinking.

+Thus I think for a low entry bar after this rabbit hole, I'm going to for now first just open the url, while I do the implementation of the GraphQL part.

 ## 2022-06-09

 @bobheadxi Following last Friday's `sg` hack hour, I've been working on a shared `check.Runner` construct that can be applied to both `sg lint` and `sg setup`: https://github.com/sourcegraph/sourcegraph/pull/36556